 With plans to scale its e-commerce business, Otter has embarked on a digital transformation journey in 2019.
-They focused on refactoring applications to be cloud-ready and consolidate infrastructure around Amazon Web Services (AWS).
-“We understood from the beginning, that in order to become agile and have the capability to scale both our engineering team and our eCommerce business, we needed to start with a great foundation, so we reached out to the people at CloudHero”, says Adrian Ciobanu, Head of Software Development at Otter.
+They focused on refactoring applications to be cloud-ready and consolidate their infrastructure around Amazon Web Services.
+“We knew that to become agile and have the capability to scale both our engineering team and our eCommerce business, we needed to start with a great foundation.
+Thus, we reached out to the people at CloudHero”.
+These are the words of Adrian Ciobanu, Head of Software Development at Otter.

 Otter runs its entire eCommerce services on AWS using Kubernetes, Docker and Istio.

-The software release cycle improved dramatically, as developers were able to deploy in production as often as they needed, with great autonomy.
-Kubernetes also provided infrastructure standardization across environments, reducing the number of bugs that could reach production.
-Migrating to the AWS cloud provided great benefits in terms of costs and speed, as the company now has the possibility to scale infrastructure with great flexibility.
+The software release cycle improved dramatically, as developers were able to deploy in production with great autonomy.
+Kubernetes provided infrastructure standardization across environments.
+This helped us reduce the number of bugs that could reach production.
+Migrating to the AWS cloud provided great benefits in terms of costs and speed, as well.
+Now, the company has the possibility to scale infrastructure with great flexibility.

-- AWS Services Used: VPC, EC2, ECR, EFS, ElastiCache, RDS Aurora, S3, SQS, CloudWatch
+- AWS Services: VPC, EC2, ECR, EFS, ElastiCache, RDS Aurora, S3, SQS, CloudWatch

-- Cloud Native Projects used: Docker, Kubernetes, Helm, Isito, KOPS, Argo Workflows
+- Cloud-Native Projects: Docker, Kubernetes, Helm, Isito, KOPS, Argo Workflows

 As one of the largest multi-brand shoe retailers in eastern Europe, with stores in Romania and the Czech Republic, Otter operates under 4 different brands (Otter, Tezyo, Salamander and Aldo).
-From a technical perspective there are four different eCommerce stores, running slightly different versions of Magento.
+From a technical perspective, there are 4 different eCommerce stores, running slightly different versions of Magento.

-“When I first arrived at Otter, the infrastructure was duct-taped with various Bash scripts, making it very difficult to manage day to day operations and even more complex to maintain them”, says Andrei Petrescu, CTO and Co-Founder at CloudHero.
+“When I first arrived at Otter, the infrastructure was duct-taped with various Bash scripts.
+Hence, it was very difficult to manage daily operations.
+Yet, it was even more complex to maintain them”, says Andrei Petrescu, CloudHero CTO and Co-Founder.

 “We had multiple struggles, the infrastructure was not scalable, and we didn’t have a proper software release workflow.
-We only had one pre-production environment, because it was very difficult and time consuming to spin up new environments.
-Moreover, the preprod environment was also a development environment, so basically you could either develop or test.
+Additionally, we had only one pre-production environment.
+As a consequence, it was very difficult and time-consuming to spin up new environments.
+The pre-prod environment was a development environment, as well.
+As a result, you could either develop or test.
 It was difficult to debug issues in production and on-boarding new developers was a long and frustrating process”, says Adrian.

-Otter decided to embark together with CloudHero on a journey to fully migrate to the public cloud and deploy Kubernetes as the default platform on which to run applications.
+Shortly, Otter decided to embark on a journey to fully migrate to the public cloud and deploy Kubernetes.
+This would be the default platform to run applications.
 We started by containerizing all applications, packaging them using HELM charts and deploying everything using CI/CD pipelines.

-At the moment, Otter is running their entire eCommerce services on Kubernetes.
-Once Otter began migration applications to Kubernetes the results were immediate: Kuberentes provides a level of standardization that allows us to ship ideas to production, in a consistent way, reducing time to market and increasing software quality that translates in a better end-user experience.
-It’s self healing capabilities and infrastructure automation using best practices, reduces the operational complexity and provides a great developer experience.
+Presently, Otter is running its entire eCommerce services on Kubernetes.
+As soon as Otter began migrating applications to Kubernetes the results showed up, as well.
+Kubernetes provides a level of standardization that allows us to ship ideas to production in a consistent way.
+By doing this, they reduced time to market and increased software quality that translated.
+This resulted in a better end-user experience.
+Its self-healing capabilities and infrastructure automation using best practices reduced the operational complexity.
+Ultimately, a great developer experience was guaranteed.

-“Moving to the AWS Cloud gave us the possibility to use their services in order to fast-track our journey to an Agile workflow.
-As we were using Magento as our eCommerce solution, we needed a fast and reliable MySQL-compatible database, so we went with Amazon Aurora MySQL as the engine of choice.
-Amazon Aurora has enabled us to have a fault-tolerant setup which could be very easily scaled as needs occurred.
-Magento requires a layer of caching, so ElastiCache Redis was a perfect fit for us.
-We use it to store our cache, as well as our user sessions, and has worked great from the day we started using it”, says Adrian.
+“Moving to the AWS Cloud gave us the possibility to fast-track our journey to an Agile workflow.
+We were using Magento as our eCommerce solution, yet we needed a fast and reliable MySQL-compatible database.
+Then, we went with Amazon Aurora MySQL as the engine of choice.
+Next, Amazon Aurora has enabled us to have a fault-tolerant setup which could be very easily scaled as needs occurred.
+Yet, Magento requires a layer of caching, so ElastiCache Redis was a perfect fit.
+Hence, we use it to store our cache, as well as our user sessions.
+It has worked great from the day we started using it”, says Adrian.

-“In order to make a vanilla instance of Magento work in a distributed infrastructure, we needed a centralized layer of persistency, that can be made available to all containers running on Kubernetes that required access to that storage, so we used Amazon EFS”, says Andrei Petrescu.
-As we build new services using a modern message bus architecture, we knew we needed to use queues, and what better and more reliable queue mechanism to use than SQS?.
+“We wanted to make a “vanilla” instance of Magento work in a distributed infrastructure.
+This implied a centralized layer of persistency available to all containers running on Kubernetes that required access to that storage.
+Certainly, we had to use Amazon EFS”, says Andrei P. As we build new services using a modern message bus architecture, we knew we needed to use queues.
+What a better and more reliable queue mechanism to use than SQS?

 Service Mesh Benefits

-Istio is a great addition to the Otter’s technology stack.
-It enhances security, provides advanced telemetry and most importantly, it provides advanced traffic routing capabilities required by modern eCommerce platforms.
-Istio is a game changer for us!
-“We segment our users based on multiple criteria and deliver to them different versions of our stores.
-This enabling us to perform powerful marketing experiments”, says Adrian.
+Here, Istio is a great addition to the Otter’s technology stack.
+Similarly, it enhances security and provides advanced telemetry at the same time.
+Most importantly, it provides advanced traffic routing capabilities required by modern eCommerce platforms.
+Istio is a game-changer for us!
+“We segment our users based on multiple criteria and deliver them different versions of our stores.
+This enabled us to perform powerful marketing experiments”, says Adrian.

 The COVID-19 Challenge

-“In the end, our choice to migrate to the cloud and use Kubernetes proved to be of great help during the COVID-19 lockdown.
+“Surely, our decision to migrate to the cloud and Kubernetes was of great help during the COVID-19 lockdown, too.
 As all our physical stores have been closed, eCommerce surged.
-We now realized that we had the tools to scale fast and respond to changes in real time”, says Adrian.
+We now realized that we had the tools to scale fast and respond to changes in real-time”, says Adrian.

 If you are an eCommerce or retail business tell us about your project.
-We will give honest feedback and advise you where to go from there.
+We will give honest feedback and advise you on your next steps.

 Use this form to get in contact with us